lmnaslimited/wedha/lms/Framework/02-Core Concepts and Customization.md

 ### Lesson 1 : Client Scripts

-Client Scripts in LENS Framework allow you to control the front-end behavior of forms using JavaScript.
+Client Scripts in LENS allow you to control the front-end behavior of forms using JavaScript.

 ### Lesson 2 : Server Scripts

-Learn how to create and manage roles and their permissions.
+Server Scripts in LENS allow you to execute Python code on the server side.

 ### Lesson 3 : What is DocType